 University of Toledo

-Although I typically instruct photojournalism and multimedia courses, occasionally I'll get a class that goes back to my writing roots: media writing 1, which I taught for the second time this semester.
+Although I typically instruct photojournalism and multimedia courses, occasionally I'll get this class which goes back to my newspaper journalism writing roots.
+This was the only the second time I've taught it so I'm starting to make it my own.

 This class is one of my favorites because writing is my strongest skill.
 I was an award-winning print journalist and newspaper editor in the military for 21 years, and that's where I honed my writing ability.